 For making a decorative pillowcase, select three different fabrics with a different color scheme.
 One is going to be the main section, one is for the hem at the very opening, and the other fabric is for accent.

 You can either go for three solid color varieties or three fabrics having the same color different pattern.
 By saying the same color, I didn’t mean the same fabric or the look-alike term.
 It would look good if the three fabrics share some parts of color.

 Have no idea what to choose?
 Start choosing a festive pillowcase having a holiday scheme.
 This pattern becomes an exciting gift material.

 Cutting the fabric:

-You need to cut three fabrics separately to their right size.
-Use a rotary cutter or scissor for the job.
+You need to cut three fabrics separately to the right size.
+Use a rotary cutter or scissors for the job.
 The main section of a standard pillowcase has a size of 26″ x 44″.
 The secondary portion, which is for the hem, has 12″ x 44″.
 The very last fabric is for trimming and has a measurement of 2″ x 44″.